- it gives a coherent explanation of what we already know;

 Saint Augustine was quite prescient when he said:

 “Be wary of mathematicians, particularly when they speak the truth.”

 - Historians and translators often “assign” different dates and locations to different accounts of the same historical events, creating multiple “phantom copies” of these events.
 These “phantom copies” are often misdated by centuries or even millennia and end up incorporated into the conventional chronology.

 - No single document in existence can be reliably dated earlier than the 11th century.
+History is based on copies of copies from copies, and on references from, to, about.
 Most “ancient” artifacts may find other than the consensual explanation.